Getting started

 pushpush https://a.pushpu.sh/mcp

-The first time you use a Pushpush tool, you’ll be prompted to sign in via your browser.
-This is where you’ll set up your account and payment.
+The first time you use a Pushpush tool, you’ll be prompted to sign in via your browser — use the same account you set up in the app.

 Once connected, you get access to some tools: